National Guard of Kazakhstan: History

 The Internal Troops of Kazakhstan, which is the precursor to the present-day National Guard, was formed by order of the President of Kazakhstan Nursultan Nazarbayev on January 10, 1992.
 On April 21, 2014, by a Presidential Decree, the internal troops of the Ministry of Internal Affairs of Kazakhstan were transformed into the National Guard of Kazakhstan.
 This was done as part of the government's new doctrine in relation to the armed forces that was adopted that year.

 In June 2016, Islamic militants killed three people at a National Guard facility in Aktobe during an ambush.
 In September 2018, it was reported that the National Guard received the first 8 Shaanxi Y-8's from the Shaanxi Aircraft Corporation.

 Leadership

-The Commander-in-Chief of the National Guard (currently Major general Yerkin Botakanov) is appointed and dismissed by the President of the Republic of Kazakhstan.
+The Commander-in-Chief of the National Guard (currently Major general Ansagan Baltabekov) is appointed and dismissed by the President of the Republic of Kazakhstan.
 It is the seniormost post acting as the commanding officer of the entire branch, reporting to the president through the Minister of Internal Affairs.
 The assistant to the commander-in-chief and the head of all the headquarters directorates was known as the Chief of Staff.

 First Deputy Commander-in-Chief of the National Guard of the Republic of Kazakhstan - Chief of Staff – Major general Aktanov K.M.

 Deputy Commander-in-Chief of the National Guard – Major general Matkarimov A.M.

-Deputy Commander-in-Chief of the National Guard for educational and social and legal work – Colonel Umbetov K.
+Deputy Commander-in-Chief of the National Guard for educational and social and legal work – Colonel Qayrat Umbetov.

 Deputy Commander-in-Chief of the National Guard for Equipment and Armament – Colonel Voronkin K.

 Deputy Commander-in-Chief of the National Guard for Logistics – Major general Omarkulov Zh.K.

 Secretary of the Military Council of the National Guard of the Republic of Kazakhstan – Colonel Imirov S.K.